 - The amount is less than £20 per week or,

 - It is used to pay for luxury items which state benefits are not intended to provide.
-In this way it must not be used for every day expenditure upon food and clothing.
+In this way, it must not be used for everyday expenditure on food and clothing.